Safety Verification and Robustness Analysis of Neural Networks via Quadratic Constraints and Semidefinite Programming: Problem Abstraction via Quadratic Constraints

 over $i=1,\cdots,n$, we obtain \eqref{eq: quadratic constraint 0}.
 However, this representation simply ignores the fact that all the nonlinearities that compose $\phi$ are the same.
 By taking advantage of this structure, we can refine the quadratic constraint that describes $\phi$.
 To be specific, for an input-output pair $(x,\phi(x)), \ x \in \mathbb{R}^n$, we can write the inequality

 for all distinct $i,j = 1,\cdots,n, \ i \neq j$.
 This particular QC can considerably reduce conservatism, especially for deep networks, as it reasons about \emph{the coupling between the neurons throughout the entire network}.
 By making an analogy to dynamical systems, we can interpret the neural network as a time-varying discrete-time dynamical system where the same nonlinearity is repeated for all ``time" indexes $k$ (the layer number).
 Then the QC in \eqref{eq: repeated 2} couples all the possible neurons.
-In the following lemma, we characterize QCs for repeated nonlinearities. \begin{lemma}\emph{\textbf{(QC for repeated nonlinearities)}} Suppose $\varphi : \mathbb{R} \to \mathbb{R}$ is slope-restricted on $[\alpha,\beta]$.
-Then the vector-valued function $\phi(x)=[\varphi(x_1) \ \varphi(x_2) \ \cdots \varphi(x_n)]^\top$ satisfies the quadratic constraint
+In the following lemma, we characterize QCs for repeated nonlinearities. \begin{lemma}\emph{\textbf{(QC for repeated nonlinearities)}} Suppose $\varphi : \mathbb{R} \to \mathbb{R}$ is slope-restricted in the sector $[\alpha,\beta]$.
+Then the vector-valued function $\phi(x)=[\varphi(x_1) \ \cdots \varphi(x_n)]^\top$ satisfies the QC

 for all $x \in \mathbb{R}^n$, where

 and $e_i \in \mathbb{R}^n$ is the $i$-th unit vector. \end{lemma}

 \begin{proof} By a conic combination of $\binom{n}{2}$ quadratic constraints of the form \eqref{eq: repeated 2}, we obtain \eqref{eq: quadratic constraint}.
 See Appendix \ref{lemma: repeated nonlinearities proof} for a detailed proof. \end{proof} There are several results in the literature about repeated nonlinearities.
 For instance, in \cite{d2001new,kulkarni2002all}, the authors derive QCs for repeated and odd nonlinearities (e.g. tanh function).